Home » Blog » 5 Clean Eating Approved Flours You Need to Try Today

 White Whole Wheat Flour

-Try It: As a breading for chicken for fish; To brown meat in stews and roasts; As a thickening agent (mixed with cold water); as a substitute for all-purpose flour in baked goods
+Try It: As a breading for chicken for fish; To brown meat in stews and roasts; As a thickening agent (mixed with cold water); as a substitute for all-purpose flour in baked goods and buns

 flour on a cutting board with a heart drawn in it